-Support to the Coalition for Rainforest Nations
+PROJECT: Support to the Coalition for Rainforest Nations

 Project Reference: ADGL-0013

-This project aims to provide monetary support to the Coalition for Rainforest Nations (CfRN) for a year for operating support, in order to continue and scale up its advocacy role to support LDC countries to include the protection of rainforest and coastal marine ecosystems within the UNFCCC and other international forums.
+This project aimed to provide monetary support to the Coalition for Rainforest Nations (CfRN) for a year for operating support, in order to continue and scale up its advocacy role to support LDC countries to include the protection of rainforest and coastal marine ecosystems within the UNFCCC and other international forums.

-In addition, CfRN will be:
+In addition, CfRN has been:

 - Convening and coordinating strategic meetings as well as ensuring representation of rainforest nations at the UNFCCC meetings